QuentinRa/blog.quentinra.dev/programming/web/frameworks/front/vue.js/index.md

     other: { // more complex properties
       type: String,
       required: false,
-      default: {}
+      default: ""
     }
   }
 }
 </script>
 ```

-The code could be simplified if we remove every check
+If we remove every check, we could shorten the code to:

 ```
 <script>
 export default {
-  props: ['msg']
+  props: ['msg', 'other']
 }
 </script>
 ```